ZEJIA-LIU/web-softwaretools-plain/report/Features.md

 # Testing

-- We test this feature by automated unit testing tool: jest.
+- We test this feature by automated unit testing tool: ***jest***.
   > Because this feature is mostly implemented by one specific function.

 ## Testing Details

   1. Mock data of a pet being added.
   2. Call the tested adding function with the data as parameter.
-  3. Check response from the function(which is received from back-end) is consistent with the mocked data.
+  3. Check whether response from the function(which is received from back-end) is consistent with the mocked data.

 ### Testing Process